What keeps a meditation practice going for 25 years? Renowned author Natalie Goldberg offers some insight.

 Twenty-five years is a long time to be engaged in one activity.
 Have I managed to do it every day no matter what?
 No. Have I often experienced states of bliss that kept me going?
 No. Did my knees hurt and shoulders ache?
 Yes.
 Was I sometimes filled with anger, aggression, tormented by old ragged memories, burning with sexual desire, craving a hot fudge sundae so bad my teeth ached?
 Yes.

 Why did I do it?
 What kept me going?
 First, I liked that it was so simple, so different from the constant rush of human life.
 When I sat, I wasn’t hurrying toward anything.
 The whole world, my entire inner life, was coming home to me.
 I was beginning a true relationship with myself.
 This felt right—and it was inexpensive.
 All I needed was my breath, a cushion or chair, and a little time.
-And I feel I’ve learned a few things about meditation during my sitting tenure.
-I wouldn’t necessarily call them “rules,” but they have helped to keep my practice going when there were plenty of reasons to stop.
+And I feel I’ve learned a few things about meditation during my sitting tenure that have helped to keep my practice going when there were plenty of reasons to stop.

 That’s my first rule: If you want meditation to be in your life for a long time, do not make a rigid structure and then chastise yourself when you don’t comply with it.
 It’s much better to keep a limber mind and develop tenderness toward existence.
 Missed a day?
 You’ll begin again the next day.
 Where are you going anyway but right where you are?
 But that doesn’t mean structure isn’t important.
 It’s easier to return to something solid than to an amorphous intention to some plan to meditate.

 Begin with five minutes—a time structure—and clarify it even more.
 When should you sit for those five minutes?
 In the morning, right before bedtime, when it’s noon—no matter where you are or what you’re doing?
 If you choose a time, it makes the practice sturdier.